delta6626/jot/README.md

 ## 🙏 Acknowledgements

-Shoutout to Stack Overflow, docs, and YouTube tutorials that kept me afloat while I figured this all out 💻
+Shoutout to Stack Overflow, docs, and YouTube tutorials that kept me afloat while I figured this all out.

 ---